 Sir Liam Donaldson is a global leader in public health and health care quality and safety.

-He is currently Chair in Health Policy at the Department of Surgery and Cancer, Imperial College, London.
+He is currently Chair in Public Health at the London School of Hygiene and Tropical Medicine.

 From 1998 to June 2010, Sir Liam was Chief Medical Officer for England and the United Kingdom's Chief Medical Adviser.
 Over his 12 years in post he produced a series of reports and policy initiatives that helped shape public health, NHS care and clinical practice.
 These included smoke-free public places, regulated stem cell research and the establishment of a health protection service.